Last Updated on

 The whole mommy business is not that easy, and it may seem like a herculean task if you have recently entered into this phase.
 You may feel all tired, exhausted and fatigued and wonder what may be the reasons behind that.
 Well, one of the reasons could be tending to the breastfeeding needs of your baby around the clock.
 Is this article mouthing your words?
-If so, then you may be able to relate more with the following article as we discuss what exactly causes fatigue during breastfeeding and how you can effective handling it.
+If so, then you may be able to relate more with the following article as we discuss what exactly causes fatigue during breastfeeding and how you can effectively handle it.

-Can Breastfeeding Make you Tired?
+Can Breastfeeding Make You Tired?

-What Causes Fatigue during Breastfeeding?
+What Causes Fatigue During Breastfeeding?

 If you have your thinking caps on to know why breastfeeding makes you tired, following are some causes that may help you understand better: